Advice to Yale Directors by Shira Milikowsky ‘03, modified by Eyad Houssami ‘07 and YDC ‘09, ‘13.

 More important information about forms to fill out and working with the UP can be found here.
 These forms are primarily the responsibility of the producer, but you should be on top of them as well.

 Compiling a Production Staff

 You and your producer can work on assembling the rest of the production staff together.
-The producer’s primary pre-production job is often the compilation of the crew.
+The producer’s primary pre-production job is often the compilation of the production team.
 It helps to sit down together and make a list of all the positions you need to fill, as well as which are most important to this particular production.
 Some productions need lighting designers but maybe don’t require a complicated set design, etc. Brainstorm three or four possible names for each position, list them in order of preference, and send your producer off to email the first person you have listed for each position.
-Once the producer emails the potential designer, he/she might respond with a “maybe” answer.
-At that point a follow-up email from you emphasizing how much you are looking forward to working with her will often clinch the deal.
+Once the producer emails the potential designer, they might respond with a “maybe” answer.
+At that point a follow-up email from you emphasizing how much you are looking forward to working with them will often clinch the deal.
 Coffee meetings are good, too.

 This division of responsibility (producer-legwork and director-follow up) may not work for you.
 If you have a particularly striking artistic concept for your show or a personal relationship with a designer, it’s probably best if you email them directly explaining your ideas for the show and why you would especially like her or him to be involved.

 There are two main audition seasons.
 The first is at the very beginning of the fall semester (for shows going up over the course of that semester).
 The second is at the end of the fall semester, often during reading week (for shows going up during the spring semester).
 Shows sometimes also hold auditions during October, if they’re going up at the very beginning of the spring semester, or after winter break.